npqace/VietJusticIA/ai-engine/data/crawler/README.md

     -   In the **Headers** tab, find the `Authorization` header under "Request Headers".
     -   Copy the entire token (the long string of characters that comes after "Bearer ").

-### Step 3: Launch and Log In to Chrome
+### Step 3: Launch Chrome with Debugging
 This is a mandatory step each time you want to run a crawl.

 1.  **Force-Close All Chrome Processes**: `taskkill /F /IM chrome.exe`
 2.  **Start Chrome with Debugging**: Use PowerShell and the exact path to your Chrome executable.
     ```powershell
-    & "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
+    & "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222 --user-data-dir="C:\temp\chrome-debug" --no-first-run --no-default-browser-check
     ```
-3. In the new Chrome window that opens, make sure you are logged in to `aitracuuluat.vn`.
+3. In the new Chrome window that opens, log in to `aitracuuluat.vn` if needed for content access.
 4.  **Keep this browser window open** while the crawler is running.

 ### Step 4: Run the Crawler